1. Obtain Registration Appointment Time

 Students who have not been admitted and have never attended the university should report to the Registration Building if they wish to register for classes at USC without having been formally admitted to USC.
 Students will receive registration materials and be directed to other appropriate offices to obtain departmental approvals if necessary.
-Limited status students who are enrolled in the fall 2010 semester may register any time beginning April 27.
-They should go directly to the Registration Lobby to obtain limited status student registration materials.
-Those wishing to enroll as limited status students in the USC Viterbi School of Engineering Distance Education Network should visit mapp.usc.edu/distanceeducation for information and to determine eligibility.
+Limited status students who are enrolled in the fall 2008 semester may register any time beginning April 29.
+They should go directly to the Registration Lobby to obtain limited student registration materials.
+Those wishing to enroll as limited status students in the USC Viterbi School of Engineering Distance Education Network should visit den.usc.edu for information and to determine eligibility.

 Undergraduate non-admitted limited status students must settle their tuition and fees on the same day they register for classes or their enrollment will be cancelled by the Registration Department.
 This policy does not apply to USC staff and faculty.
 For further information, contact the Registration Department at (213) 740-8500.